 Here’s what’s at stake: if we mistake mission for vision, we just might accomplish what we set out to do — and then stop there.

 In other words, mistaking the vision for a mission statement might just stop your organization from achieving its true growth potential.

 Let’s settle this battle once and for all:

 - A vision statement is a long-term, idealistic state of the FUTURE that doesn’t exist yet.
 It’s an inspiring, rallying cry that invites everyone who believes in it to contribute and become a part of it.

-- A company's mission statement is how the company chooses to pursue its vision.
+- A company's mission statement is how the company chooses to pursue its vision - like a roadmap.
 It is more specific and relates directly to the company’s products and services.

 Let’s take a look at a few examples to illustrate the difference:

 - HYBE’s vision: “To be the world’s top music-based entertainment lifestyle platform company.”